 Control Unit (ATmega Microcontroller) Requirements Verification 1 Communicates with the Tracking Unit (GPS+GSM unit) via UART module The microcontroller will read GPS data from the Tracking Unit and display it on the computer.
+GPS signal must be above -100 dBm.
 2 Communicates with the Storage Unit (SD Card) via I2C protocol Write dummy values onto the SD card using the microcontroller and check the number of data points and accuracy using an external SD card reader.
 3 The microcontroller should trigger the LEDs and Speakers LED lights must start flashing and speakers must turn ON